 Brace treatment.
-The five studies of bracing effectiveness included one fair-quality RCT, one fair- and one good-quality prospective clinical controlled trial, 103-105 one good-quality prospective observational study, and one fair-quality retrospective observational study.

-The one good-quality prospective clinical controlled trial began as an RCT but was later converted to a patient preference controlled trial.
-All studies included a comparison group that was not initially treated with bracing; however, the studies pre-specified a clinical threshold beyond which treatment (bracing or surgery) would be initiated.
-Sample sizes ranged from $37^{103}$ to $242^{104,\,105}$ participants (Table 5).
+The five studies of bracing effectiveness included one fair-quality RCT, one fair- and one good-quality prospective CCT,103-105 one good-quality prospective observational study, and one fair-quality retrospective observational study.
+The one good-quality prospective CCT began as an RCT but was later converted to a patient-preference controlled trial.
+All studies included a comparison group that was not initially treated with bracing; however, the studies prespecified a clinical threshold beyond which treatment (bracing or surgery) would be initiated.
+Sample sizes ranged from 37 to 242 participants (Table 7).

 Bracing effectiveness studies were conducted at 38 clinical sites in five countries.
-One study (the Scoliosis Research Society's multi-center bracing trial, or the SRS bracing cohort) included participants from Canada, Sweden, the United Kingdom, and the United States, 106, 107 one included participants from both Ireland and the United States, 96, 108 one from Canada and the United States, one from Canada and the United States, 104, 105 one from Canada only, 102 and one exclusively from the United States.
-Participants were drawn from populations referred to specialty orthopedic centers in the four prospective studies.
-Participants in the retrospective study were drawn from two sources: braced adolescents were identified from an earlier treatment study of girls referred to a specialty orthopedic center in Boston, USA; the observation group was identified from a school scoliosis screening program in Dublin, Ireland (Table 6).
+One study (the Scoliosis Research Society's multicenter bracing trial, or the SRS bracing cohort) included participants from Canada, Sweden, the United Kingdom, and the United States; one included participants from both Ireland and the United States; one from Canada and the United States; one from Canada only; and one exclusively from the United States.
+Participants were drawn from populations referred to specialty orthopedic centers in the four prospective studies.102-107 Participants in the retrospective study were drawn from two sources: braced adolescents were identified from an earlier treatment study of girls referred to a specialty orthopedic center in Boston; the observation group was identified from a school scoliosis screening program in Dublin, Ireland (Table 8).94-96

-Average age at enrollment varied from 11.9-13.1 years in the four studies that reported this; 96, 102-105, 108 the fifth study reported that participants were between ages 10 and 15 years.
-Three studies included female participants only, 96, 103, 106, 107 and over 90 percent of participants in another study were female as well.
+Average age at enrollment varied from 11.9 to 13.1 years in the four studies that reported this;96, 102-105, 108 the fifth study reported that participants were between ages 10 and 15 years.
+Three studies included female participants only,96, 103, 106, 107 and more than 90 percent of participants in another study were female as well.
 The remaining study reported that about 85 percent of those who completed the study were female.
-Race was reported in one included study; in that trial, 78 percent of subjects were white, nine percent were black, and 13 percent were another race or unknown.
-Three studies 102-105 specify that enrollment was limited to persons who had not previously received treatment for scoliosis; the other two studies do not comment on any previous treatment.
+Race was reported in one included study; in that trial, 78 percent of subjects were white, 9 percent were black, and 13 percent were another race or unknown.
+Three studies102-105 specified that enrollment was limited to persons who had not previously received treatment for scoliosis; the other two studies did not comment on any previous treatment.

 All studies included adolescents with different types of scoliotic curves.
-One study included only subjects with single major curves; two studies included subjects with both single major and double major curves; 96, 104, 105 and two studies provided no information on curve type.
+One study included only subjects with single major curves; two studies included subjects with both single major and double major curves;96, 104, 105 and two studies provided no information on curve type.
 Of the 546 adolescents for which such data are available, 397 (73%) had a single major curve, with nearly all of these (377) being single thoracic or thoracolumbar major curves.

 All studies provided data on the major curve.
-Four studies reported the severity of curve at treatment initiation; 102-107 one reported severity of curve at diagnosis.
-Average curve severity varied from near 20 degrees 96, 102, 103 to close to 30 degrees.
-104-107
+Four studies reported the severity of curve at treatment initiation;102-107 one reported severity of curve at diagnosis.
+Average curve severity varied from near $20^{\circ96, 102, 103}$ to close to $30^{\circ}$ .104-107